azherullahkhan/silverbullet/cldd06x2h000909l3d1habwln.md

-# Converting QCOW2 Image to Docker Image
+# Converting QCOW2  to Docker Image

 This is the recommended workflow for creating your own Docker image for your application using a qcow2 image